Experienced Maryland Attorneys Help When Your Workers’ Compensation Claim is Denied

 When you’re hurt on the job, you’re entitled to workers’ compensation benefits.
 However, sometimes the insurance company will wrongly deny your claim.
 But just because your initial claim was denied doesn’t mean it’s over and you have no recourse.
 With the help of an experienced workers’ compensation lawyer, you still have a chance to get approved for these benefits.
-The team at Plaxen & Adler, P.A. will file issues, secure a hearing, and be by your side during the entire process in order to get the benefits you’re owed.
+The team at Plaxen Adler Muncy, P.A. will file issues, secure a hearing, and be by your side during the entire process in order to get the benefits you’re owed.

 Worker’s compensation law in Maryland

 The purpose of the Maryland’s Workers’ Compensation Act is to provide financial relief to injured workers.
 It gives those workers and their dependents no-fault benefits to make up for lost time from work when they’re injured on the job.
 “No-fault” means that the worker isn’t required to prove that anyone was negligent.

 Benefits offered include medical treatment costs, loss of wages, and also vocational rehabilitation, which can help you find more suitable work.
 Wage replacement is calculated at two-thirds of your weekly wage.
 If your injuries are permanent in nature, you are entitled to additional money.
 You can also choose your own doctor for treatment.
 In exchange, you don’t sue the employer for negligence.
 (However, in Maryland, it’s possible to bring a negligence claim against a co-worker or a third party if they are responsible for your injury.)